 I think this is an Ovenbird — any birders know for sure?

-The Tableland’s harsh conditions created by nutrient-poor soil limit the variety of plant life, which in turn impacts the diversity of wildlife in the area.
-Despite this, you can still encounter resilient species that have adapted to these conditions, such as the yellow-flowered shrubby cinquefoil and the carnivorous pitcher plant.
+The Tableland’s harsh conditions created by nutrient-poor soil limit the variety of plant life, which impacts the diversity of wildlife in the area.
+Despite this, you can still encounter species that have adapted to these conditions, such as the yellow-flowered shrubby cinquefoil and the carnivorous pitcher plant.
 Small mammals, insects, and a variety of birds thrive in this seemingly empty environment.
-Surrounding areas of Gros Morne National Park support a range of wildlife, such as moose, caribou, and black bears.
+Surrounding areas of Gros Morne support a range of wildlife, such as moose, caribou, and black bears.

 Remember, keep your distance from wildlife and never feed or approach wild animals.
 If you’re unfamiliar with Leave No Trace principles, take a look before you head out.
 Let’s all do our part to help preserve and protect wild spaces.